 All BCU accommodation has internet access.
-BCU does not take responsibility for use but guidance on safe usage is available.
+BCU does not regulate or monitor computer use and accepts no responsibility for students viewing inappropriate material.

 Members of staff who become concerned that a student is forming an inappropriate attachment to them are instructed to refer their concerns to their line manager.